arqma/arqma/README.md

         --data-dir /home/amnesia/Persistent/your/directory/to/the/blockchain`
 ## Debugging

-This section contains general instructions for debugging failed installs or problems encountered with Gntl.
+This section contains general instructions for debugging failed installs or problems encountered with GNTL.
 First ensure you are running the latest version built from the Github repository.

 ### Obtaining stack traces and core dumps on Unix systems